-With the market supposedly heading towards the slower summer months, it is always important but probably even more so for option traders to understand one of the most important steps when learning to trade options; analyzing implied volatility and historical volatility.
+With the market testing lows from back in August and earnings season just starting to get underway, it is always important but probably even more so for option traders to understand one of the most important steps when learning to trade options; analyzing implied volatility and historical volatility.
 This is the way option traders can gain edge in their trades especially when the volatility of the underlying may be reduced.
 But analyzing implied volatility and historical volatility is often an overlooked process making some trades losers from the start.

 Implied Volatility and Historical Volatility